It's Not Unusual

-"It's Not Unusual" is a song written by Les Reed and Gordon Mills, first recorded by a then-unknown Tom Jones, after having first been offered to Sandie Shaw.
-He intended it as a demo for her, but when she heard it she was so impressed with his delivery that she recommended he sing it instead.
+"It's Not Unusual" is a song written by Les Reed and Gordon Mills, first recorded by a then-unknown Tom Jones, after it had first been offered to Sandie Shaw.
+He intended it as a demo for her, but when she heard it, she was so impressed with his delivery that she recommended he sing it instead.

 The record was the second Jones single Decca released, reaching No. 1 on the UK Singles Chart in 1965.
 It was his first hit in the United States, peaking at No. 10 in May of that year.
 It was released in the US by Parrot Records and reached No. 3 on Billboard's easy listening chart.
-The BBC initially refused to play it because of his sexy image, but UK pirate radio did not.
-He sang the song twice in 1965 on The Ed Sullivan Show in New York City, on 2 May and 13 June.
-He did it again on 21 April 1968.
+The song was first aired on pirate radio in the UK, as the BBC rejected it because of Jones' sexual image.
+In the US, Jones performed the song on three occasions on The Ed Sullivan Show.

 "It's Not Unusual" is the theme song of his late 1960s–early 1970s television musical variety series, This Is Tom Jones.
-The first studio version was released in 1995 on the compilation album, The Legendary Tom Jones – 30th Anniversary Album.
+The initial studio version was released in 1995 as part of the compilation album The Legendary Tom Jones – 30th Anniversary Album.

 Musical arrangement and recording

 The musical arranger was Les Reed.
 Although the guitarist has been cited as Jimmy Page of Led Zeppelin, Reed has said the only guitarist was Joe Moretti, who also played on "Shakin' All Over" and "Brand New Cadillac".
 Page lists the session in his online discography.
-Drums were played by Scottish percussionist Andy White, who had previously drummed on a Beatles recording session, or possibly by Ronnie Verrell,.
+Drums were played by Scottish percussionist Andy White, who had previously drummed on a Beatles recording session, or possibly by Ronnie Verrell.
 Alan Grahame has also said he was involved.
-According to Jones's regular drummer, Chris Slade, there were four attempts with different drummers, him included, in order to get one with the right 'feel'.
+According to Jones's regular drummer, Chris Slade, there were four attempts with different drummers, including him included, to get one with the right 'feel'.
 Though he was certain that his take was not chosen, he was unable to confirm which one of the others did make the final recording.

-Jones's group, "Tom Jones and the Squires", were missing their regular keyboard player for the session, so Slade, a future member of Manfred Mann's Earth Band, AC/DC, and The Firm with Jimmy Page and Paul Rodgers ran across the street to the "La Giaconda" coffee house, and recruited the then-unknown Reginald Dwight (who later adopted the stage name Elton John) for the one-day recording session.
+Jones's group, "Tom Jones and the Squires", were missing their regular keyboard player for the session, so Slade (a future member of Manfred Mann's Earth Band, AC/DC, and The Firm with Jimmy Page and Paul Rodgers) ran across the street to the "La Giaconda" coffee house, and recruited the then-unknown Reginald Dwight (who later adopted the stage name Elton John) for the one-day recording session.

 Personnel

 As was standard practice in the 1960s, session musicians were used instead of Jones's regular backing band.
-There are conflicting reports about who actually played on the record, but the most likely candidates are:
+There are conflicting reports about who played on the record, but the most likely candidates are: